What sellers must know about allowed overlays, banned elements, automated removals… and how to brand safely.

 - ✔️ Is there zero digital promotional text?

-- ✔️ Is there no photographer/store branding?
+- ✔️ Is there no photographer or store watermark?

 - ✔️ Is there no URL, email, phone, QR code, or social handle?